 - Page load speeds

 Some of these factors are on-page, meaning that they're part of how you experience the website.
 Others are off-page, like other sites linking to yours.
-Off-page elements strengthen your site’s reputation to improve its ranking.
+Links are seen as “votes” or endorsements by Google.
+Off-page elements strengthen your site’s reputation and popularity to improve its ranking.

-Classifying ranking factors by whether they're on-page or off-page will help you develop an effective SEO strategy.
+Classifying the different areas to be optimized by whether they're on-page or off-page will help you develop an effective SEO strategy.
 On-page SEO and off-page SEO both help you rank more highly, but the ways to put them into practice are quite different.